-My calling to practice dentistry came from a life of being a dental patient, myself.
+My calling to practice dentistry came from my own life as a dental patient.
 After my own misdiagnoses and bad experiences with dental professionals (and one great experience with an endodontist who relieved my pain), I headed to dental school.
-From that early stage, I was determined to make a difference for the future patients I would treat.
+From that early stage, I was determined to make a difference for my future patients.

-Along the way, while first practicing as an associate and later running my own endodontic practice, I realized that the impact I could make was affected by the other dentists practicing around me and referring out to me.
-Sooo many of them were missing the key knowledge they needed to treat endodontic cases, through no fault of their own!
-There was a gap between what they were taught in dental school (sometimes very little about endodontics) and what they were asked to perform in private practice.
-All of this impacted THEIR patients’ experiences, even before they came into my practice.
+So many of them were missing the key knowledge they needed to treat endodontic cases, through no fault of their own!
+There was a gap between what they learned in dental school (sometimes very little about endodontics) and what they were expected to perform in private practice.
+All of this impacted THEIR patients’ experiences, even before I saw them.

-Putting all of this together, I saw — and still see — that there needs to be a dental education movement, from the dental students to the patients.
+Putting all of this together, I saw — and still see — the need for a dental education movement, from the dental students to the patients.